Sidebar

 Hotel Rates

-We have a block of rooms available at the Fort William Henry Hotel & Conference Center.
-Room Rates: $160/night Th/F/S + tax.
+We have a block of rooms available at the Norwalk Inn & Conference Center.
+Room rates: $139 We/Th, $189/F/S + tax.

-Reservations must be made by October 14, 2025 to qualify for these rates.
-Mention ESAF Annual Meeting to guarantee your rate.
+Call the hotel directly at (203) 838-2000.
+Reservations must be made by October 11, 2026, to qualify for these rates.
+Mention ESAF Annual Meeting to guarantee your rate or Group Code 2611EAS.

 Deadlines